 At USYD, you can graduate from a Bachelor’s degree in any undergraduate discipline before applying to study Medicine!

-You’ll need a GPA of at least 65 to study Medicine later on.
+You’ll need a WAM of at least 65 to study Medicine later on.

 So, this would be a great chance for you to take a diverse range of subjects to see if Medicine would be right for you!
 You might want to look into taking science and health-related subjects before you make your choice.

 #3: Apply for entry by sitting the GAMSAT